Uriasej/Humanities-Notes/2nd Semester/Chapter-8/Chapter-8.md

 * Desiderius Erasmus was one of Luther's teachers and wrote the Praise of Folly.

 * In direct conflict with the established Church of Rome, Martin Luther supported the salvation by faith rather than by works.

+* Ulrich Zwingli was chosen as people's priest of the Zurich's Great Minister Church and led the Protestants against the Catholics in Switzerland.

+* John Calvin proposed the concept of the Elect and the Damned in Insitutes of the Christain Religion.